by-d3k/maps/notes/NFLBlitz4v4.md

 ## ✨ Features

 * **Timed Games:** Includes a functional Game Clock with **4 Quarters**, **Overtime**, and **Timeouts**.

 * **Dynamic Roles:** Ability to switch between player types at any time during the game.

 * **New Positions:** Added **Tight End**, **Offensive Guard**, and **Linebacker**.

 * **Precision Passing:** Added a second functional targeting Wraith and a **Bullet Pass** mechanic.

 * **Advanced Mechanics:**
     * Blocking systems.
     * Out-of-bounds detection.
     * Two-point conversions.

-* **End-Game Analytics:** More extensive stats displayed at the conclusion of every match.
+* **End-Game Analytics:** More extensive stats displayed at the conclusion of every match (like passing yards, receiving yards, etc).

 -----